Creating AI Writers

 Viewing and adding past issues

-The AI Writers page shows a Past issues panel for your current newsletter.
-It lists the history sources your writer learned from, how many issues each source contributed, and where each source sits in the import and training cycle.
+Open Voice & past issues to see the history used by the selected publication.
+The Past issues section lists the sources your writer learned from, how many issues each source contributed, and where each source sits in the import and training cycle.
+Open AI Writers on the same page to manage the writers built from that history.

 You'll see one of these states next to each source: